 Many offices use printed labels with their address that they can stick onto the envelope to be mailed out.
 Between the labels themselves, and the paper they are printed on (that ends up in the trash), a lot of paper gets wasted.

-The Eco-friendlier solution is to print addresses directly on the envelopes.
+The eco-friendlier solution is to print addresses directly on the envelopes.
 Stamps can be printed too.
 Try to implement this strategy anywhere you would ordinarily use labels.
 You’ll be surprised how many opportunities you find.

-6. Shred & Recycle
+6. SHRED & RECYCLE

-Sometimes the best way to reduce waste is to recycle the waste you’ve got.
+Sometimes the best way to reduce waste is to… recycle the waste you’ve got.

 Make it easy for employees to get into this important habit.
 Encourage the separation of paper and cardboard from other trash.
-Make bins accessible and convenient.
+Make recycling bins accessible and convenient.

 Shredders can help, as undoubtedly some paper will be too sensitive to add directly into the recycling bin.
 A good idea is also to reuse pieces of paper if possible.
 Of course, you should do this only for internal business matters.

 Does your office fax?
 If so, you can likely save a lot of paper on both the sending and receiving ends.
 FaxBurner is an app-based and online faxing service that eliminates the need for a physical machine, ink, and paper.
 Faxes are archived in the cloud for easy retrieval.
 Copies of incoming and outgoing faxes are also sent to your email.